copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 ### What you can expect from Zk Av Club

-We strive for:
+We aim for:

 * Clear standards for labeling, organization, and documentation
-* Reliable upload + handoff workflows
+* Reliable upload and handoff workflows
 * A steady path toward better accessibility
-* Transparent scope: what we do, what we don’t, and how requests get handled
+* Transparent scope: what we do, what we do not do, and how requests are handled

 ---